nickvirag/node-rpn/README.md

 # node-rpn

-node-rpn is a simple Javascript reverse polish calculator with a node module wrapper.
+node-rpn is a simple Javascript reverse polish calculator wrapped in a node module.

 ## Sections
 * [Supported Syntax](#supported_syntax)